clebert/pageobject/docs/api-references/class.md

 Schedules a command to find the specified descendant DOM element of this page object.

 - If this page object represents a component then the method will traverse up the components' ancestors to get the path of the specified descendant DOM element.
-- If multiple elements are found, the first one is returned.
+- If multiple DOM elements are found, the first one is returned.
-- If no element is found, an error is thrown.
+- If no DOM element is found, an error is thrown.

 **Parameters:**

-- `selector: string` The search criteria for an element must be defined using a [CSS selector][css-selectors].
+- `selector: string` The search criteria for a DOM element must be defined using a [CSS selector][css-selectors].
 - [`predicate?: Predicate`](#type-predicate) You may also provide a custom predicate function as an additional search criteria.

 **Returns:** [`Promise<Element>`](#type-element) A promise that will resolve to the specified descendant DOM element of this page object.